How to become a transplant nurse: requirements, ABTC certification, and career path

 What is the difference between a transplant coordinator and a transplant nurse?
 A bedside transplant RN provides direct inpatient care during the perioperative and acute post-operative phases.
 A transplant coordinator manages patients across the entire transplant continuum – pre-transplant evaluation, UNOS waitlist management, organ offer coordination, and long-term outpatient follow-up.
 Both roles require deep transplant knowledge; coordinators carry more administrative and regulatory responsibility.

 What organs do transplant nurses work with?
-Kidney is the highest-volume transplant by far (over 25,000 annually in the US).
-Liver is second.
+Kidney is the highest-volume transplant by far: 27,573 kidney transplants were performed in the US in 2025 (21,052 from deceased donors, 6,521 from living donors), out of 49,064 transplants of all organ types.
+Liver is second at 12,344, a record high.
 Heart, lung, and pancreas transplants are performed in fewer, higher-volume centers.
 Most transplant nurses develop depth in one or two organ types depending on their program’s focus.

-Is the CTCTC required to work as a transplant nurse?
+Is ABTC certification required to work as a transplant nurse?
 It depends on the program.
-CTCTC is standard for transplant coordinators and is strongly preferred or required for independent coordinator status at most transplant centers.
-For bedside transplant RNs, it is valued but not universally required.
-Expect to pursue it within your first few years in the specialty.
+The CCTC is standard for transplant coordinators and is strongly preferred or required for independent coordinator status at most transplant centers.
+For bedside transplant RNs, the CCTN is valued but not universally required.
+Expect to pursue the relevant credential within your first few years in the specialty.

 How is transplant nursing different from general ICU nursing?
 Transplant nursing adds an organ-specific immunology layer to ICU-level care.
 You are managing not just the patient’s hemodynamics and oxygenation, but also the complex pharmacology of preventing rejection while maintaining infection defenses, and coordinating with a multidisciplinary transplant team that includes transplant surgery, nephrology/hepatology, infectious disease, and social work.
 The patient relationship is also longer – you may know a patient for years.